Marine & Hydrokinetic Data

 Results are displayed as a list of technologies, companies, or projects.
 Using the search options at left, data can be filtered by a number of criteria, including country/region, technology type, generation capacity, and technology or project stage.
 The user can also learn more about the different marine and hydrokinetic technology types by selecting the "Technology Glossary" option.

 The Hydrodynamic Testing Facilities Database provides data on a range of test capabilities and services available at commercial, academic, and government facilities and offshore berths within the United States.
 The operator and facility tables were prepared using data made available by facility and berth operators.
 All operators, facilities and berths represented in the tables are backed up by an individual profile page.

 For more information on MHK resources, access the resource maps page on the Marine and Hydrokinetic Technology Resource Assessment and Characterization site.

-If you have difficulty accessing this data because of a disability, please contact the Webmaster.
+If you have difficulty accessing this data because of a disability, please contact the Geospatial Data Science Team.